-Anna Bailey finished our six-month online novel-writing course this summer.
+Anna Bailey finished our six-month online Writing Your Novel course this summer.
 She quickly gained representation from Curtis Brown’s Alice Lutyens, and now has a major two book deal with Doubleday, who fought off stiff competition to publish her debut novel, Tall Bones.

 Read on to find out more about Tall Bones and Anna’s journey to publication.